How To Sell on Poshmark: Getting Started

 If you don’t already have an account, head over to their website to make one — it’s free.
 You can use this account to buy or sell items on Poshmark.
 Poshmark can work on a computer, but it’s intended to be used as a mobile app, and it’s easier that way.
-You can download the Poshmark app from the Apple App Store or on an Android device.
+You can download the Poshmark app from the App Store or Google Play.

 2. List Your Items

 Open the app and tap the “sell” button with the camera icon.
 Upload a picture of the item that shows it in its best light but also shows any wear or defects.
 Poshmark will not let buyers return items if they are the wrong size, but they can return them if the description or pictures are misleading or unclear.
 You can upload as many as 16 pictures in your listing, so it’s a good idea to upload photos of multiple angles so buyers can see every part of the item.

 Next, fill out the description.
 Include as many details as you can.
 List the size and condition and make sure to note any defects, no matter how small.
 This is also where you’ll include keywords that help buyers find your item, so include the color along with the style, styling suggestions and appropriate events.

 You can choose the price for your items, but Poshmark will take its cut when the item sells.
 That’s $2.95 for items under $15 and 20% of the price for items above $15.
 Be sure to factor that into the price you choose, but be careful not to price too high — Poshmark takes price gouging seriously, and your listing could be removed or your account could be suspended for unreasonably high prices on essential items.